roboscienceorg/book/source/Planning/Brushfire.rst

 Brushfire Algorithm
 -------------------

-The Brushfire algorithm is used to compute the distances which are used in the repulsive potential. *It is not a planner!.* It will replace the :math:`d(p,q)` function above and can be part of other planning algorithms.
+The :index:`Brushfire algorithm` is used to compute the distances which are used in the repulsive potential. *It is not a planner!.* It will replace the :math:`d(p,q)` function above and can be part of other planning algorithms.
 Assume that your map is represented on a grid domain.